-2.1 The applicant should proceed with an investment of minimum €300.000 in one of the below investment categories:
+- The applicant must make an investment of at least €300.000 in one of the following:

 - Investment in house or apartment: The Applicant must have made an investment of at least €300.000- plus VAT for the purchase of a brand new house or apartment from a Developer.